poelstra/know-how-computer/README.md

 <details>
 <summary>Hint 1</summary>
-You can fix it by adding a single instruction.
+You can fix it by inserting a single instruction (and updating the `jmp` at the end).
 </details>

 <details>